keboola/python-component/README.md

 # A ValueError error is raised if the KBC_DATADIR does not exist or contains non-existent path.
 ci = CommonInterface()

+# A ValueError error is raised if the config.json file does not exists in the data dir.
 # Checks for required parameters and throws ValueError if any is missing.
 ci.validate_configuration(REQUIRED_PARAMETERS)